Analysis | Trump campaign twists Fauci comment to suggest praise of the president

 After the ad asserts, “President Trump tackled the virus head on as leaders should,” it follows with a clip of Fauci appearing to endorse that claim: “I can't imagine that anybody could be doing more.”

 There is a certain irony in the Trump campaign using Fauci as a validation, as the president frequently is quite critical of the infectious-disease expert.
 (See our fact check of Trump’s three key complaints about Fauci.)
 But the biggest problem is that Fauci was not talking about Trump at all.
-In the March interview, Fauci was discussing the workload of the coronavirus task force.
+In a March interview on Fox News with Mark Levin, Fauci was discussing the workload of the coronavirus task force.
 Here is the full context for his quote.
 The section used in the ad is highlighted in bold.

 “I have been devoting almost full time on this — almost full time.
 I’m down at the White House virtually every day with the task force.
 I’m connected by phone throughout the day and into the night and when I say night, I’m talking twelve, one, two in the morning.
 I’m not the only one.
 There’s a whole group of us that are doing that.
 It’s every single day.
 So I can’t imagine that that under any circumstances that anybody could be doing more.
 I mean, obviously, we’re fighting a formidable enemy — this virus.
 This virus is a serious issue here.”

-Note: Update: After Fauci’s statement was issued and this fact check was published, Trump campaign spokesman Tim Murtaugh defended the ad: ““These are Dr. Fauci’s own words.
-The video is from a nationally broadcast television interview in which Dr. Fauci was praising the work of the Trump Administration.
-The words spoken are accurate, and directly from Dr. Fauci’s mouth.”